jaycherd/PythonIntroClass/guides/installing_vscode.md

 3. **Launch Visual Studio Code**:
    - After installation, open Visual Studio Code from your applications directory or start menu.

-4. **Customize and Install Extensions**:
+4. **Customize**:
    - VS Code is highly customizable.
-Explore the Extensions Marketplace directly within the app to find extensions, such as Python, C++, or Markdown support.
+Explore the Extensions Marketplace directly within the app to find extensions, such as Python, C++, or Markdown support

-5. **Enjoy Coding**:
-   - You’re now ready to start your coding projects in Visual Studio Code.
-Create a new file, open a project, or explore the interactive tutorials nerd.
+   - You can also change the way your editor looks by clicking the settings symbol and going to `Themes`

+## Configuring Python in Visual Studio Code

+5. **Install the Python Extension**:
+   - Go to the extensions tab
+   - Search for and install the `Python` extension

+6. **Selecting the Python Interpreter**:
+   - After installing the Python extension, open a Python file or just the Command Palette by pressing `Ctrl+Shift+P`.
+   - Type `Python: Select Interpreter`, then choose the interpreter you installed earlier.
+VS Code will use this interpreter for running Python code and debugging.

+This setup guide provides a basic foundation for using Visual Studio Code for Python development.
+The same steps can generally be applied to other programming languages by installing the respective extensions for those languages from the VS Code Marketplace.